Table of Contents

 Class BlockInfo

-The model obtained from dense reconstruction is represented by a triangular mesh, called a mesh.
-Since the mesh is frequently updated, to ensure efficiency, the entire reconstructed model's mesh is split into many mesh blocks.
-A mesh block consists of a cube with a side length of approximately 1 meter, containing elements such as vertex and index.
+The model obtained from dense reconstruction is represented using a triangular mesh, referred to as a mesh.
+Since the mesh undergoes frequent updates, to ensure efficiency, the entire reconstructed model's mesh is divided into numerous mesh blocks.
+A mesh block consists of a cube with a side length of approximately 1 meter, containing elements such as vertices and indices.
 BlockInfo is used to describe the content of a mesh block.
-The (x,y,z) is the index of the mesh block.
+Here, (x,y,z) is the index of the mesh block.
 Multiplying (x,y,z) by the physical size of each mesh block gives the origin coordinates of this mesh block in the world coordinate system.
-The parts to be displayed can be pre-filtered based on the world position of the mesh block to save rendering time.
+By using the position of the mesh block in the world, the parts that need to be displayed can be filtered in advance to save rendering time.

 Record BlockInfo